Catalog • 2012-2013

 Students also may engage in fieldwork designed to allow them to experience psychology in the working world, as well as to clarify their career goals.
 Students can also earn a double major by combining Psychology with any number of other disciplines.
-Because Psychology examines how and why people act, think and feel, the Psychology Major (or Minor) is particularly useful when combined with other disciplines such as elementary/special education teacher training, criminal justice, communication, business, pre-medicine, pre-law, dance, and art.
+Because Psychology examines how and why people act, think and feel, the Psychology Major (or Minor) is particularly useful when combined with other disciplines such as elementary/special education teacher training, criminal justice, communication, business, nursing, pre-medicine, pre-law, dance, and art.

 The Psychology faculty is committed to excellence in teaching, scholarship, and service.
 During a student’s academic career, she will have opportunities to collaborate with a faculty member on a research or consulting project.
 Students can participate in community service and women’s leadership activities through the Psychology Club and the Women’s Health Alliance that emphasizes the value of health and well-being.
 Students who excel academically may apply to join the Psi Chi National Honor Society and participate in their many outreach programs and on-campus activities.